Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 The Kuala Besut Jetty

-Your Boat Transfer to the Perenthian Islands
+Your Boat Transfer to the Perhentian Islands

-• Cost: 35 MYR each way
+- Cost: 35 MYR each way

-• There is Marine Park conservation charge RM30.00/adult & RM15.00/child Info here
+- There is a Marine Park conservation fee.
+RM30.00/adult & RM15.00/child.

-Best Time to Visit the Perhentian Islands
+The best time to visit the Perhentian Islands

-Timing your trip to the Perhentian Islands in Malaysia, is crucial for making the most out of your visit.
+Timing your trip to the Perhentian Islands in Malaysia is crucial for making the most out of your visit.
 Unlike some destinations, these islands are heavily impacted by the monsoon season, so it’s important to choose your travel dates wisely.

 Low Season